DTA first agency to adopt Microsoft protected cloud services

 The Office 365 version used in the pilot was developed by Microsoft partner Delivery Quality Assurance (DQA).

-According DQA CTO and director of federal services Jean-Pierre Simonis, the solution being deployed at the DTA provides a template for other agencies that need to collaborate, communicate, and work on Protected documents and data from within a secure cloud environment.
+According to DQA CTO and director of federal services Jean-Pierre Simonis, the solution being deployed at the DTA provides a template for other agencies that need to collaborate, communicate, and work on Protected documents and data from within a secure cloud environment.

 “The solution that Delivery Quality Assurance has developed for the DTA demonstrates to other agencies how to establish a cloud based, Protected computing ecosystem that can support inter and intra department communication and collaboration and drive enterprise efficiency,” said George Stavrakakis, director of public sector at Microsoft Australia.